wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-work-with-parameters/includes/2-work-with-parameters.md

 In this 20-minute video, Peter Myers and Chris Finlan enhance the Sales person directory and demonstrate configuring parameters in different scenarios.

-The goal of this demo to show your students how to set up a report so their users can filter down the report to just the items that they are interested.
+The goal of this demo to show your students how to set up a report so their users can filter down the report to just the items that they are interested in.

 > [!Tip]
 > Spend a couple moments with your students discussing what type filters their users would look for.
-This will get them out of a generic user mode and help them think about how they would actually apply this demo to their own environment.
+This will get them out of a "generic user" mode and help them think about how they would actually apply this demo to their own environment.

 > [!VIDEO https://www.youtube.com/embed/13-6sWIRD74]
-> Access the video here
+> Access the video here.